rhurd06/DuckHunterRemake/README.md

 ## Description
 Duration: 1 week sprint

-We are recreating a childhood favorite game: Duck Hunter.
+We are recreating a childhood favorite game: Duck Hunt.
 The most basic concept is to 'shoot' the birds as they fly up.
 Traditionally this was a video game where you would have a toy gun to shoot them, but in our version you'll use the mouse.
 The object is to get all the birds before they fly away.

 ## Installation